praekeltfoundation/contentrepo/README.md

 # Content Repository

-This content repository allows easy content management via a headless CMS that is meant for web and various messaging platforms.
+This content repository allows easy content management via a headless CMS, using [wagtail](https://wagtail.io/) that is meant for web and various messaging platforms.

 ## Installation